douggal/advent-of-code-2021/README.md

 Rather slow.
 Run time (by the clock) was 237 secs with 200 of the 500 data points done by 30 secs.
 2. Part 2:  Part 2 run time (by the clock): 928 sec

+#### Day 06
+Part 1:  success modeled the fish as an ArrayBuffer Part 2:
+a. try 0 failed:  numbers get too big after 100 generations, part 1 method won't work
+b. try 1 failed: try divide an conquer - create two threads and run have the fish simulation on one and rest on the other
+c. try 2 success:  aggregate the fish by age in a HashMap with values the count of how many at that age.